Skip to content

 • UNESCO World Heritage Centre: Salt Mines of Maras, Tentative List 2019, Description of Salt Extraction and Canal Systems

-• Agencia Andina and local publications: Information on visiting rules and local tariffs for the Salineras de Maras
+• Agencia Andina and local publications: Information on visiting rules and local tariffs for Salineras de Maras

-• PeruMagazin: Ollantaytambo, Tipón, Transport in Peru, Travel Costs in Peru and Packing List Peru
+• PeruMagazin: Ollantaytambo, Tipón, Transport in Peru, Travel Costs in Peru, and Packing List Peru